sijanthapa171/sijanthapa171/README.md

 <br>

 <p align="center">
-  A developer from Nepal, enthusiastic about nix, golang & JS/TS and many more. ☁️
+  A developer from Nepal, enthusiastic about nix, lua and many more. ☁️
   <br/>I enjoy the challenge of reimagining existing apps & scripts in my own unique way.
   <br/>By creating these projects from scratch, I can ensure complete control over every aspect of their design and functionality.
 </p>